PolterSkun/Info-Project/README.md

 `git clone https://github.com/PolterSkun/Info-Project.git`\
 This creats a clone of the project on your PC.\
 Then open UnityHub, add the projects to your project list and start the Project.\
 This may not work, due to your Version of Unity, which must match ours, in order to view the project.
-For creating this project we used `Unity Version "2023.3.3f1"`, which you may download [here]().\
+We used `Unity Version "2023.3.3f1"`, which you may download [here]().\
 For clarity reasons we divided our scripts into 2 folders: ui and notui.

 ### How to play